informatics-isi-edu/ermrest/user-doc/install-centos7.md

-# ERMrest Installation (CentOS 7)
+# ERMrest Installation (Red Hat derivatives)

-This guide provides instructions for installing ERMrest on the CentOS 7.x Linux distribution.
-The steps are very similar for a contemporary Fedora release, just skipping the EPEL repository and using the appropriate Fedora-specific RPMs for PostgreSQL.
+This guide provides instructions for installing ERMrest on a Linux distribution from the Red Hat Linux family.
+We recommend using a current Fedora release to get a reasonably modern Apache HTTPD which supports the HTTP/2 protocol.
+Installation on CentOS 7 is similar but requires the additional EPEL repository to add third-party dependencies included in Fedora but missing from CentOS; in this case, your server will only support HTTP/1.1.

+In all cases, we recommend using the upstream PostgreSQL binary distribution suitable for your OS, to be sure you have the latest stable database release for better performance.

 ## Prerequisites

 ERMrest depends on the following prerequisites:
-- CentOS 7.x
+- Currently supported Fedora
-- EPEL 7 repository
+   - Or CentOS 7 and EPEL 7
-- PostgreSQL 9.5 or above (9.6 recommended)
+- PostgreSQL 9.6 or above (10 recommended)
 - WebAuthn

-This guide assumes only that you have installed the CentOS 7.x Linux distribution.
-See http://www.centos.org for more information.
+This guide assumes only that you have installed the [Fedora Linux distribution](https://getfedora.org).

 In this document, commands that begin with `#` should be run as root or with super user privileges (`sudo`).
 Commands that begin with `$` may be run as a